SamRajeev/daily_planner_2_5.2/README.md

 # Daily Planner

-Helps you plan your Day with ease.
-You can shedule your events and it reminds you so that you don't miss out on it.
+Helps you to plan your day with ease.
+You can shedule your events and it reminds you so that you don't miss it.

 ## How can you use it ?